demisgomes/itimalia/README.md

 - Create an user in database
 - Grant/remove admin permissions
-- Modify an user
+- Modify an user (admin can modify any user)
-- Delete an user
+- Delete an user (admin can delete any user)
 - Get an user by id
-- Add an animal in shelter (cat or dog)
+- Add an animal in shelter by an admin (cat or dog)
-- Modify the status of the animal (gone, dead, adopted)
+- Modify the status of the animal (only admin) (gone, dead, adopted)
-- Remove an animal in shelter
+- Remove an animal from shelter (only admin)
 - Search an animal by name, status, or specie
-- adopt an animal
+- Adopt an animal (only user)

 ### Stack